ec-europa/rdf_entity/modules/rdf_draft/README.md

 ### RDF graphs storage

-Graphs are handled by the `GraphHandler` service which is injected in the Query and the RdfEntitySparqlStorage classes.
+Graphs are handled by the `GraphHandler` service which is injected in the Query and the SparqlEntityStorage classes.
 There is a number of methods offered to handle the graphs.
 There are three categories of graph variables in the following priority sequence:
 1. Target graph: This is saved in the service and is meant to be used in order